Hoda834/digital-budget-optimisation-engine/README.md

 * Produces transparent, reproducible allocations
 * Supports multi-scenario evaluation without rewriting the model

-This method matches how optimisation is actually used in real business and strategy situations.
+This method aligns with how optimisation is actually used in real-world business and strategic situations.

 ---

-3. KPI Forecasting Layer
+### 3. KPI Forecasting Layer

 Using historical performance ratios, the system forecasts expected KPI outcomes for each scenario: